pankajgupta/twitterapi/README.md

 ## Set up

 First, you need to set up your oauth credentials.
 My ~/oauth_credentials.yml file looks like this.
-You need to

 ```
 :consumer_key: .......